-The terms of 'work' and 'employees' are clearly associated with 'education 'and 'training' in the sense of "experience" and "support", participants often mentioning the idea of 'training by experience or by doing.
-At the same time, they have a strong demand for scientific and cognitive confirmation of their strategies and goals.
+The terms "work" and "employees" are clearly associated with "education" and "training", participants often mentioning the idea of "training by experience or by doing".
+At the same time, they have a strong demand for scientific and cognitive input for their strategies and goals.

-Pedagogy takes several forms: cognitive, sensory, project-based...
-Research on environmental issues tends to show that the most effective pedagogy is that which brings about know-how rather than the acquisition of information and knowledge.
-But traditional awareness and pedagogical methods such as that traditionally used in school, have an effect on knowledge levels but not on transformation.
-At the same time, information could have a positive effect on the acceptability of certain constraints but this depends on the objective (pressure on cars will be less accepted if the goal is to mitigate climate change than if the objective is to improve air quality).
-But we also know that information in itself does not lead to changes in practices; it must be accompanied by other types of measures: "we change our behavior.
-When we experience something, we live it!"
-There are indeed teaching methods that are more effective than traditional methods to initiate change, such as role-playing and environmental education, the basic principle of which is to do to learn, often in project mode.
+While pedagogy takes several forms (cognitive, sensory, project-based...), research on environmental issues tends to show that the most effective pedagogy brings about know-how rather than information and knowledge.
+But traditional awareness raising campaigns and pedagogical methods (traditionally used in a school setting) aim at improving knowledge levels rather than transformation.
+At the same time, information can have a positive effect on the acceptability of certain constraints but this depends on the objective (pressure on cars will be less accepted if the goal is to mitigate climate change than if the objective is to improve air quality).
+Behavioral sciences show that information in itself does not lead to changes in practices and that it must come with other types of ipbc International Panel on Behavior Change measures: "When we experience something, we live it!"
+There are indeed teaching methods that are more effective than traditional methods to initiate change, such as role-playing and environmental education, the basic principle of which is to learn by doing, often in project mode.